 The same is true when designing your visual identity.
 With a deep understanding of your target market, you can create an appropriate visual language that effectively communicates with your desired audience.

 In order to better understand and resonate with your target audience, you need to first develop your buyer personas.
 Narrowing down their age, gender, income, education, values, beliefs and motivations, you’ll create clear guidelines for who your brand is talking to.
 In turn, this will inform your visual identity choices.

 03. Understand your brand purpose

-Knowing the purpose behind your business will guide your branding decisions from every aspect.
+Knowing the purpose behind your business will guide your branding decisions from every aspect, from how to design your business card to your logo.
 For instance, new-age mental wellness platform Real is destigmatizing mental health and revolutionizing the concept of online therapy.
 The brand’s mission to “not just normalize mental health care, but celebrate it” impacts each touchstone.

 From Real’s blue color palette—a hue associated with calmness or serenity—to their use of hand-drawn imagery, each visual component thoughtfully reinforces the brand’s goal to make therapy more approachable for a new generation.
 Their design style is humanistic and warm, just like their product and purpose.

 In order to optimize your visual identity, understanding the nuances of each medium will not only help you design better, but communicate better, too.
 While your brand may have a very clear brand style guide, understanding how to use it is just as important.